TESS light curves of two new magnetic cataclysmic variables: an asynchronous polar at the period minimum, and an eclipsing system with a large spin-to-orbit ratio: : a candidate asynchronous polar at the period minimum

 However, individually identifying both $\omega$ and $\Omega$ is significantly more challenging.
 There are four equally spaced signals between 18.5~\cpd and 19.3~\cpd, the strongest of which is at 19~\cpd, and any of these could be at least a plausible candidate to be the orbital frequency.
 Following the discussion in Sec.~3.6 of \citet{szkody24}, our interpretation of these signals is guided by three assumptions, each of which is debatable.

-\begin{itemize} \item We presume that $\omega > \Omega$ because this is true for all known asynchronous mCVs except for the singular case of V1432~Aql.\footnote{As our referee pointed out, no AP except for V1432~Aql undergoes eclipses, so the long-assumed identity of $\Omega$ in those systems deserves careful consideration.
-However, in BY~Cam, $\Omega$ has been measured from the radial-velocity variations of emission from the secondary's inner hemisphere, and in V1500~Cyg, the extreme reflection effect from the secondary's inner hemisphere enables the orbital period to be identified with photometry.}
+\begin{itemize} \item We presume that $\omega > \Omega$ because this is true for all known asynchronous mCVs except for the singular case of V1432~Aql.\footnote{As our referee pointed out, no AP except for V1432~Aql undergoes eclipses, so the long-assumed identity of $\Omega$ in those systems deserves careful consideration, and \citet{wang2020} proposed that $\Omega > \omega$ in CD~Ind and BY~Cam.
+However, in BY~Cam, $\Omega$ has been measured from the radial-velocity variations of emission from the secondary's inner hemisphere \citep{schwarz_bycam}, and in V1500~Cyg, the extreme reflection effect from the secondary's inner hemisphere enables the orbital period to be identified with photometry \citep{pavlenko_v1500cyg}.}

 \item When $\Omega$ is ambiguous, we favor identifications of $\Omega$ that result in periods at or above the period minimum for hydrogen-rich donors.

 \item We assume that the power spectrum will generally follow theoretical predictions.